 TITLE: The Company of Old Ladies

 Clamp!
-Instead of arguing, Esther squeezes Hyacinth's arm, halting her mid-thought.
+Instead of rebutting, Esther squeezes Pansy's arm, halting her mid-thought.

-Hyacinth knows she must freeze in obedience to Esther’s nonverbal command, that Esther, the elder by fifteen years, likes to take the lead in pointing out items of interest, perhaps an especially dirty homeless man, or a newspaper headline blazing panic over a new environmental danger.
-Hyacinth slowly sweeps the room with her gaze, never moving her head.
+Pansy knows she must freeze in obedience to Esther’s silent command.
+Esther, the elder by fifteen years, likes to lead in pointing out items of interest, perhaps an especially dirty homeless man, or a newspaper headline blazing panic over a new environmental danger.
+Pansy slowly sweeps the room with her gaze, never moving her head.
 Then she nods to indicate she’s seen the curiosity.

 And there it is.
-By the cashier.
+At the table next to them.
 Something truly strange and wonderful.
 Whether male or female Pansy can’t tell immediately.
 Starting at the top, a Mohawk.